Interested in contributing to a Roth IRA? Here’s what you need to know about Roth IRA income and contribution limits in 2022.

 For 2022, it’s possible to contribute up to $6,000 in a Roth IRA.
 If you’re 50 or older, you can make a catch-up contribution of an additional $1,000 during the year, bringing your limit to $7,000.

 It’s important to note that contribution limits apply across IRAs.
 So if you have a traditional IRA as well as a Roth IRA, the total you contribute to both accounts must not exceed the limit.

 Each year, the IRS determines if inflation and other factors have created an economic situation in which contributors should be able to add more to their accounts.
 The goal is to provide a way for savers to increase how much they set aside for retirement in a tax-advantaged account.

-Roth IRA limits aren’t just about contributions; you also have to adhere to income limits.
+Roth IRA limits aren’t just about contributions; you also have to adhere to income limits, which are based on your modified adjusted gross income (MAGI) after calculating your federal income taxes.
 Higher-income investors may not be eligible to contribute to a Roth account.
-Here are the income limits for 2019:
+Here are the income limits for 2022:

 If your spouse doesn’t work, it’s possible to make contributions on his or her behalf—even if your spouse has no earned income.
 The contribution limits are the same, so you can make a $6,000 contribution to your own Roth IRA plus a $6,000 contribution to your spouse’s IRA.
 Understand, though, that the money becomes theirs.
 Roth IRAs are individual accounts, so there are no joint account choices.

 You can also make contributions to a minor’s Roth IRA.
 You need to set up a custodial IRA to make this work, and your child must have earned wages.
 You can contribute up to the limit or your child’s annual income, whichever is lower.
 So if your child earns only $4,000 during the year, that’s the maximum that can be contributed to the Roth IRA.